 Board of Directors

-Chanpone Sinlapasai-Okamura, Board Member is an attorney with Marandas & McClellan.
+Chanpone Sinlapasai-Okamura, Vice President, is an attorney with Marandas & McClellan.
 She represents clients regarding general immigration law matters including visas, citizenship issues, consular processing, deportation defense and appeals.
-Ms. Sinlapasai-Okamura focuses her practice in assisting children who have been abused abandoned and neglected, survivors of domestic violence, serious crime, and human trafficking.
-Ms. Sinlapasai-Okamura received her J.D., from Northwestern School of Law of Lewis & Clark College, 2002 and is a member of the Cornelius Honor Society.
-She has her B.A.
-(English & Philosophy), from Santa Clara University, 1998.
+Ms. Sinlapasai-Okamura focuses her practice in assisting children who have been abused, abandoned and neglected, survivors of domestic violence, serious crime, and human trafficking.
+Ms. Sinlapasai-Okamura received her J.D., from Northwestern School of Law of Lewis & Clark College in 2002 and is a member of the Cornelius Honor Society.
+She earned her B.A.
+(English & Philosophy) from Santa Clara University in 1998.
 She is an active member of the American Immigration Lawyers Association (AILA Oregon) and currently serves as the liaison for Immigration Custom’s Enforcement.
-Her volunteer work includes chairing the DOJ’s Immigrant Crime Victim’s Rights Enforcement, member of the Victims of Crime Act Advisory Committee for the State of Oregon, DOJ’s Crime’s Victim’s Right Compliance Project Advisory Committee, F.B.I.
+Her volunteer work includes chairing the DOJ’s Immigrant Crime Victim’s Rights Enforcement and membership in the Victims of Crime Act Advisory Committee for the State of Oregon, DOJ’s Crime Victim’s Rights Compliance Project Advisory Committee, F.B.I.
 Multicultural Committee, Oregon Minority Lawyer’s Association, and Oregon Women’s Lawyer’s Association.
-She has been involved with the immigrant and refugee community most of her adult life here in Oregon and California.
-In addition to her immigration law experience, she has firsthand knowledge of the challenges an individual or family can face when coming to a new country, her family resettled in the United States as refugees from Laos in 1980.
+She has been involved with the immigrant and refugee community most of her adult life, both in Oregon and California.
+In addition to her immigration law experience, she has firsthand knowledge of the challenges an individual or family can face when coming to a new country.
+Her family resettled in the United States as refugees from Laos in 1980.